ibm-cloud-docs/power-iaas/SAP-HANA-sr2-sh2-profiles.md

 * **sr2 profiles**: You can deploy SAP workloads by using API, CLI, or Terraform.
 When the sr2 profile is deployed, you can edit the core value and memory size of the virtual machine by using the UI.

     You cannot switch from sr2 profile to another profile family.
+The sr2 profile is not supported on POWER9 systems.
     {: note}

 For more information about SAP HANA profiles, see [IBM Power Virtual Server certified profiles for SAP HANA](https://cloud.ibm.com/docs/sap?topic=sap-hana-iaas-offerings-profiles-power-vs){: external}.
 For more information about pricing, see [Pricing for Power Virtual Servers](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).